MicrosoftDocs/xamarin-docs/docs/ios/internals/api-design/nsobject-generics.md

 }
 ```
-**Reason**: the registrar does not support such a scenario yet.
-Complete sample and additional details may be found in the folldwing issue https://github.com/xamarin/xamarin-macios/issues/15709
+**Reason**: the registrar doesn't support this scenario yet.
+For more information, see [this GitHub issues](https://github.com/xamarin/xamarin-macios/issues/15709).

 ### Instantiations of Generic Types from Objective-C